PeterHoghtonDigital/cpp-gui-template/README.md

 5) Select *'Open'* to open the folder as the current workspace.
 6) Wait for CMake to automatically fetch and download the required third-party libraries.
 7) The first time you open a C++ file it will prompt you to install the latest clangd language server, select **'Install'**.
-8) The project contains some very simple OpenGL mesh, shader and ImGui window examples for testing.
+8) The project includes simple OpenGL mesh, shader and ImGui examples intended to demonstrate the basic rendering pipeline without introducing unnecessary abstractions, making them easy to understand, modify and expand.
 These can be found in `Source/examples.h` and `Data/Shaders/`.

 ### Project Structure